Category: Reader Interest

 “I need to run an errand.”
 Q was conflicted.
 One person who had researched and debunked at least some of this paranormal shit was the eccentric man she shared a bed with.
 Another perplexing case almost eight years ago involved voodoo, and Greigh’s research was fundamental in solving that case.
 Smelled a lot like this one.
 Now, as much as she hated to admit it, she shared Mac’s frustration.
 They were no closer to solving this mystery than before this second body had dropped.
 Yeah, she’d ask Greigh’s opinion on this clusterfuck.
 Her husband always had an opinion.
 He called them theories or hypotheses.
 Opinions.
 Plus, she worried about her objectivity anywhere near this paranormal crap.
 But first, she’d talked to an old friend who had also helped out on that damn voodoo case.

-Check out Rogue’s Gallery: Beyond All Reason, especially if you’re already an Aubrey Greigh fan.
+Check out Rogue’s Gallery: Beyond All Reason, especially if you’re already an Aubrey Greigh and Chance McQuillan fan!

 So, until later, and wherever…